If only you could film your lessons, add a bunch of rapid-fire editing (and a few random cats), and show the results in four minute bursts!

 If your subject area doesn’t immediately bring to mind a specific narrative, you might find some inspiration in this list of escape room themes.

+The High Wizards have gazed through our seeing-ball into every possible future.
+Our discovery?
 There are infinite ways you can design gameplay to enhance both entertainment value and educational outcomes.
-The more imaginative, the better.
+The more imaginative, the better!

 You can test students on formulas or facts when the game is over or use the game as your assessment method.